-Volkswagen and Seat ‘selling cars they know have serious safety issue’
+Volkswagen and Seat accused of selling cars with faulty seatbelts

 -

-Volkswagen and Seat are selling vehicles which Volkswagen Group knows have faulty seat belts, a consumer group has claimed.
+Volkswagen and Seat are selling vehicles which the Volkswagen Group knows have faulty seat belts, a consumer group has claimed.

 When all three rear seat belts are in use in affected cars driven at high speed, the rear left passenger side can become unbuckled.